 Green Chemist Wei Zhang

 The titles of Wei Zhang’s grant awards are quite a mouthful.
-Consider, for example, “Recyclable Fluorous Bifunctional Organocatalysts.”
-Or “Synthesis and Screening of Chemical Libraries for Discovery of Novel Bromodomain Inhibitors.”
+Consider, for example, “Recyclable Fluorous Bifunctional Organocatalysts,” "Covalent Fluorescent Probes for Cancer Cell Protection," or “Synthesis and Screening of Chemical Libraries for Discovery of Novel Bromodomain Inhibitors.”

-Fortunately, Zhang, who has in the past has served as the director of the UMass Boston Center for Green Chemistry as well as its PhD program, patiently de-codes.
-He starts with basic concepts: “Chemistry is everywhere in life, but it can have side effects—pollution, toxicity, environmental impact.
-The goal of green chemistry is to make chemistry more environmentally benign.”
+Fortunately, Zhang, who is director of the UMass Boston Center for Green Chemistry, patiently de-codes.
+He starts with basic concepts: “Chemistry is everywhere in life, but it can have side effects—pollution and toxicity.
+The goal of green chemistry is to maximize the benefit of chemistry to human life and minimize its impact on the environment.

 His work involves creating organic compounds that affect biological activity for specific uses, typically pharmaceutical.
 As a green organic chemist, he focuses not just on the products of chemical processes, but also on the processes themselves.
 Take the Grignard reaction.
 This chemical reaction, essential for producing various medicines, occurs via an unsafe chemical process.
-Last year, the American Chemical Society/Green Chemistry Institute awarded Zhang a grant to develop a greener way to run this reaction.
-This past June, he was invited to attend an international green chemistry conference in Washington DC to present his findings.
+In 2011, the American Chemical Society/Green Chemistry Institute awarded Zhang a grant to develop a greener way to run this reaction.
+In June 2012, he was invited to attend an international green chemistry conference in Washington DC where he presented his finding.
+A related paper published in the journal Green Chemistry was selected as a "hot paper" by the editor.

 In projects like these, Zhang draws upon what he calls his “green chemistry toolkit,” a collection of environmentally safe processes he uses to synthesize organic compounds.
 When a green process doesn’t yet exist for his need, he develops one and adds it to his toolkit.
 He also familiarizes other chemists with green tools through myriad publications, lectures, and presentations, but acknowledges that “it’s hard to get people to drop the old tools.
 Or sometimes people want to use green tools but there aren’t enough, so we have to keep developing more.”